lisosoma/ML-for-demographic-inference/README.md

 As a machine learning model, a random forest was taken as the simplest model.

 ## Results
+### Pipeline
+The file contains a complete pipeline of the research done, divided into sections: data preparation and generation of datasets, selection of machine learning model, train and test it, random search algorithm.

 ### Predicted vs true: for example, for the First dataset
 #### True:
 - Size of subpopulation 1 after split: 62.89603